 THE CAGE: A PARROT'S HOUSE

-We REALLY recommend the 64w x 32d or 80w x 40d cages for the larger birds!!
+We REALLY recommend the 64" wide x 32" deep or 80" wide x 40" deep "double" cages for the larger birds like macaws or cockatoos.

 In addition to a parrot’s delightful house, they share their home with a flock - and that means your family.
 Make sure your bird has ample time out of the cage, so they have fun places to go.
 Perhaps a playstand for dinner; or an atom or boing hanging from the ceiling to encourage exercise.
 A safe outdoor cage is also a great idea, make sure it includes a partially covered top and things to hide behind to minimize fear if they see predators like hawks.
 Also ensure they can get out of the hot sun and have plenty of fresh water.
 Many birds savor the opportunity to take a shower in the rain.